 Customers have questions, you have answers.
 Display the most frequently asked questions, so everybody benefits.

 Bill Forte of the Kingston Veterans Association is available to help any Veterans Organization in the Hudson Valley that is interested in starting their own Hometown Hero Banner Project.
 We have received inquiries from Woodstock and Saugerties so far.
 He will explain what needs to be done and go over the costs and ways to raise the needed money.
 These Banners have been up in Kingston for over five years and are also in many other communities throughout the state.
 For further information contact us through this web site below.
+You can also go to www.hometownheroesbanners.com to information on banners and making orders from the manufacturer.

 A Veteran’s Anthem is an inspiring song to help veterans focus more on life and less on death.
 22 Vets are still finding ways to take their lives every day.
 But you can help now.
 You can purchase the song on I tunes or click the link below.
 The song is 99 cents.
 Please share it with any veterans you know.
 You may never know the results of your efforts, but if you make no effort there will be no result.
 Click the link below!